deanturpin/thelaststraw/readme.md

 often don't see loose.
 They also offer an interesting cheese alternative in a reusable jar: labneh.
 It's a beautifully sour strained yoghurt that you can spread on your toast.
-Taj has [loose apricots](images/apricots_taj.jpg) - a rare source of loose dry fruit - and their Vatika soap bars come in a card box (no inner plastic bag).
+Taj has [loose apricots](images/apricots_taj.jpg) - a rare source of loose dried fruit - and their Vatika soap bars come in a card box (no inner plastic bag).

 Taj hack: they don't offer paper bags unless you're buying a takeaway curry.
 But